cardano-acropolis/scientific-data-integrity/README.md

     1. Research current initiatives
     2. Contact Flow Repository to see if they would be willing to partner.

+### Tasks

+ * [ ]  Task force to identify current projects and implement proof-of-concept for data hashing
+ * [ ]  Task force to imagine how an academic system of anonymous or pseudonymous publishing would work (apropos of Charles Hoskinson)
+ * [ ]  We should speak with FlowJo at BD
+ * [ ]  Connect with the API developers for Flow Repository

 ### Revolution in Scientific Transparency